 After placement, the Standard Dimension mode of the Properties panel can be accessed in one of the following ways:

 If the Properties panel is already active, by selecting the Standard Dimension object.

-After selecting the Standard Dimension object, select the Properties panel from the Panels button at the bottom right of the design space or select View » Panels » Properties from the main menu.
+After selecting the Standard Dimension object, select the Properties panel from the Panels button in the bottom right section of the workspace, or by selecting View » Panels » Properties from the main menu.

 If the Double Click Runs Interactive Properties option is disabled (default) on the PCB Editor - General page of the Preferences dialog, when the primitive is double-clicked or you right-click on a selected primitive then choose Properties, the dialog will open.
 When the Double Click Runs Interactive Properties option is enabled, the Properties panel will open.

 While the options are the same in the dialog and the panel, the order and placement of the options may differ slightly.